dbdchamaleen-rgb/My-project/README.md

 The ninth.py  first calculates the mean, standard deviation, and upper/lower thresholds, then plots a histogram of daily temperatures with a fitted KDE curve to show the overall distribution.

 The eight.py file visualizes how the number of extreme days changes with different threshold values 𝑘 for three variables,temperature, humidity, and noise.
 For each variable, it counts how many days exceed ±𝑘 standard deviations from the mean.

+sixth.py file contains  the correlation matrix for temperature, humidity, and noise.
+The matrix shows the strength and direction of the linear relationships between each pair of variables.
+A heatmap was then generated to visually represent these correlations, where warmer colors indicate positive relationships and cooler colors indicate negative ones.
+This helps identify which variables move together and which behave independently.